white-shark-code/for_HR/README.md

-# for_HR
-Repository, for HR professionals.
-This is where test tasks are stored.
+# Hello HR this place for yours test projects